ipfs/ipfs-companion/docs/x-ipfs-path-header.md

 ## Use Cases

-### Fallback for edge cases when the IPFS path is not present in URL
+### Fallback for edge cases where the IPFS path is not present in the URL

 The website owner can have the HTTP gateway behind a reverse-proxy but configure it to expose `/ipfs/<cid>/` under `/` in which case path-based IPFS detection, by the IPFS Companion add-on (see [onBeforeRequest][]), won't work.